TwoBitMachines/FlareEngineDocs/source/systems/dialogue.rst

 Dialogue
 ++++++++

-This is an interactive dialogue system for the player and NPCs.
-Create conversations, add message effects, call Unity Events, and even include simple animations for complex interactions.
-All this is accomplished within the inspector window.
+This is a dialogue system that enables players and NPCs to interact dynamically.
+The system allows users to create engaging conversations, complete with message effects, simple animations, and Unity Events, within a single inspector window.

-The setup requires at least two components: **Dialogue**, where the dialogue between the characters is created and stored, and **DialogueUI**, which controls the UI elements that will display the dialogue.
-The Dialogue component will typically exist on an NPC, an empty gameobject, or wherever it is needed, and the DialogueUI should exist on a canvas element, to properly reference all the necessary UI elements.
-If the UI and message need special effects, the **LetsWiggle** component, a tweening library, can move and scale UI elements, and the **TextMeshProEffects** can add a typewriting effect, among other effects, to the message.
+To set up the system, a minimum of two components are required: **Dialogue**, which stores character conversations, and **DialogueUI**, which manages the UI elements that display the dialogue.
+Dialogue can be attached to an empty gameObject, while DialogueUI should be placed on a UI Canvas.
+You can also utilize additional effects, such as movement and scaling, with the **LetsWiggle** component, and typewriting effects with **TextMeshProEffects**, to enhance the overall experience.

 .. note::
    When dialogue is started, player input will be automatically blocked.